rustkas/rustkas.github.io/index.md

 * Implementation of adaptive page design, cross-browser layout ([http://www.languages-with-music.com](http://www.languages-with-music.com)).
 * Developed Java sound obfuscator.
 * Custom software development, software development by Java for internal needs of the company.
-* Implementation of the full software development cycle (from idea to commercial product [http://www.languages-with-music.com](http://www.languages-with-music.com)) Demo - [http://languages-with-music.com/download/ewm_ru_demo.html](http://languages-with-music.com/download/ewm_ru_demo.html) by Java.
+* Implementation of the full software development cycle (from idea to commercial product by Java.
 * Sony "Sound Forge" add-in development by C#.